Error Analysis of Lagrange Interpolation on Tetrahedrons: Concluding remarks

-(4) In Theorem~\ref{thmB}, we obtained an error estimation for Lagrange interpolation on tetrahedrons in terms of the singular values ${\prod_{i=1}^2(1-\bfs_i)^{-1/2}}$ of the linear transformation.
-In Theorem~\ref{thm:main}, we showed that the projected circumradius is a geometric interpretation of the singular values.
+(2) In Theorem~\ref{thmB}, we obtained an error estimation for Lagrange interpolation on tetrahedrons in terms of the singular values ${\prod_{i=1}^2(1-\bfs_i)^{-1/2}}$ of the linear transformation.
+In Lemma~\ref{lemma:geometric}, we showed that the projected circumradius is a geometric interpretation of the singular values.
 The authors, however, are not completely sure whether the projected circumradius is the \textit{best} interpretation.
+Further research on the geometry of tetrahedrons is required to ascertain the geometric properties of the singular values ${\prod_{i=1}^2(1-\bfs_i)^{-1/2}}$ and the projected circumradius.

-Further research on the geometry of tetrahedrons is required to ascertain the geometric properties of the singular values ${\prod_{i=1}^2(1-\bfs_i)^{-1/2}}$ and the projected circumradius, and the relationship between these singular values and prior results.
+(3) The finite element error analysis on triangulations with anisotropic elements have been done by many authors in many ways.
+See, for example, \cite{ApelDobrowolski}, \cite{ApelLube}, \cite{Apel}. \cite{FormaggiaPerotto}, and \cite{Cao}.
+The present authors believe that the approach and results given in this paper are fundamentally different from those papers and give a new insight to the finite element error analysis.